Global Hegemony and the Chinese Communist Party

 However, the CCP’s actions belie its words.
 First, the CCP claims to speak for all of China, but the Chinese public has not given it permission to do so through free and fair elections.

-Third, the CCP claims to oppose interference in other countries’ internal affairs while using TikTok, for example, to politically influence over 1 billion users globally and 170 million users in the United States.
-The CCP bans U.S. social media networks from China.
+Third, the CCP claims to oppose interference in other countries’ internal affairs, while using TikTok, for example, to politically influence more than 1 billion users globally and 170 million users in the United States.
+The CCP bans U.S. social media networks from operating in China.

-Finally, the CCP claims to be against “double standards” while using international law to claim undersea mining rights near Hawaii while ignoring its rulings on the South China Sea.
+Finally, the CCP claims to be against “double standards,” while using international law to claim undersea mining rights near Hawaii and ignoring international judicial rulings on the South China Sea.

-This single sentence from the CCP contains the most obvious duplicity.
-The CCP is responsible for entire libraries full of similar falsehoods meant to justify the expansion of its misrule to the point of global hegemony.
+This single sentence from the CCP denying its pursuit of global hegemony embodies the most obvious duplicity.
+The CCP is responsible for entire libraries full of similar falsehoods meant to justify the expansion of its misrule to the point of just that—global hegemony.

 Views expressed in this article are opinions of the author and do not necessarily reflect the views of The Epoch Times.